 Find out more about studying via VC

-using traditional phone systems or web-based phone technology, an audio conference enables three or more people to share a conversation or discussion.
+Using traditional phone systems or web-based phone technology, an audio conference enables three or more people to share a conversation or discussion.

-a web-based system that enables you to access learning materials, guidance and support, and also access and submit assessments, plus communicate with staff and other students through discussion boards and live chat.
+A web-based system that enables you to access learning materials, guidance and support, and also access and submit assessments, plus communicate with staff and other students through discussion boards and live chat.

-Find out more about the Blackboard.,
+Find out more about the our VLE, Blackboard.

 Using the VLE, web and other technologies you may study when and where it suits you.
 You will usually be part of a group studying in the same way and will be able to interact with other students.